Answers to some frequently asked questions, however if your question is not covered here, please don’t hesitate to contact us. We are here to help.

 Most Leases state that you should obtain consent and that the sub-tenant should enter into a ‘direct deed of covenant’ to ensure the sub-tenant complies with the general terms and regulations contained within the Lease.
-In order to protect the other residents in the building and to comply with the terms of the Lease, references are required and the letting must be to a specific person.
+To protect the other residents in the building and to comply with the terms of the Lease, references are required and the letting must be to a specific person

 You are required to pay reasonable solicitor’s costs for the preparation and completion of the ‘deed of covenant’ and an administration cost to us for dealing with this matter.
 These fees are set out within the application form.

 “I am going to sell my property before the year-end date on the invoice; do I still have to pay my service charges?”

 Yes.
 As the property owner when the invoice was issued, the payment is due from you in full.
 You should request a receipt when you pay, as your solicitor will require this and will obtain a refund from your purchaser or a contribution to the cost you have incurred.
 If you are completing a sale prior to the beginning of the invoice period, please pass the invoice to your solicitor so that they become aware of it.
 For most sales, solicitors write to ask us if there are any payments outstanding.
 If you have not paid it is possible that this may delay your sale.